nliaquin/linux-guides/shell-gobbling.md

 ### Conclusion
 I hope that this guide provided some quick use to you.
 Knowing everything I taught you above, you should now be able to start coming up with new use-cases for these tactics on different scenarios, and possible come up with your own combination of commands that serve useful.

-If you have any questions, as always, feel free to email me at nickolas@nliaquin.xyz
+If you have any questions, as always, feel free to email me at nickolasiaquinta@gmail.com